 Post Overview: Local rounds up the best breweries in Bend, Oregon

 You simply can’t live in Oregon without becoming a beer enthusiast in due time.
-I’ve lived in Oregon my whole life and it wasn’t until the past six years that I started to better understand the nuances of our state’s greatest export: craft beer.
+I’ve lived in Oregon my whole life but only recently started to better understand the nuances of our state’s greatest export: craft beer.

-Alas, after months of visiting the charming town, I was able to draft a list of the best breweries in Bend, Oregon.
-You may agree with some of these while disagreeing with others.
+After living in Bend for a while I was able to draft a list of the best breweries in Bend, Oregon.
+You may agree with some while disagreeing with others.
 Good on you!

 I’m always down for a conversation around strong IPAs and delicate ales.
-Try me in the comments (but I can’t speak for what other locals will chime in with, so heads up).
-Now let’s get to it.
+Try me in the comments and let’s get the conversation rolling.

-Here’s a quick roundup of my favorite Bend breweries (in alphabetical order), hope you enjoy!
+Here’s a quick roundup of my favorite Bend breweries, hope you enjoy!

 Beer tastes better after a hike, you may enjoy reading: 20 Jaw-Dropping Hikes in Bend, Oregon